-- (2) Heads of working groups are responsible for making sure that early-career researchers receive sufficient support (doctoral candidates as well as students and researchers in the initial stages of a postdoc position).
-Each of them must be assigned a primary contact person in the working group, who will inform them of the principles for safeguarding good academic practice. - (3) The rules for using scientific results arising from cooperation in a working group are designed in such a way that the individual copyrights of all members of the working group are preserved even after they leave the group.
+(3) Heads of research groups are responsible for making sure that researchers in the early stages of their careers (doctoral candidates as well as students and researchers in the initial stages of a postdoc position) receive adequate support.
+Each of them must be assigned a primary academic supervisor in the research group, who will inform them of the principles for safeguarding good academic practice.